Chidvy/tariff-job-market-analysis/README.md

 I built an end-to-end labor-market analysis workflow covering **2015–2025**, with forecasts through **2030**, to test whether tariff-related protection supported durable job growth or instead contributed to more uneven sector outcomes beneath strong aggregate payroll numbers.

-**Headline insight:** tariff-related protection appears to support select upstream industries, but broader labor-market effects remain mixed, unevenly distributed, and often delayed rather than immediate.
+**Headline Insight:** Tariff-related protection appears to support select upstream industries, but broader labor-market effects remain mixed, unevenly distributed, and often delayed rather than immediate.

 ---

-## Why this project matters
+## Why This Project Matters

 This project was built around a practical question: